tickBit/Amiga-C64-SID-song-player/README.md

 * PlaySIDFile.c can be compiled without problems at least with DICE.
-* PlaySIDFile-VBCC.c can be compiled (with instructions in the source) at least with VBCC.
+* PlaySIDFile-VBCC.c can be compiled at least with VBCC.

 I'll try to find the time to improve this code...